 "They want these types of borrowers in their banks," McBride says, explaining that it's not just about offering them a mortgage.
 "They want to be the go-to institution for their future financial business."

 So what does that mean for the average apartment buyer in New York City?

 In the past, you may have opted to save up a bigger down payment to avoid taking out a jumbo loan and paying a higher interest rate.
 But with rates the way they are now, you may not have to do that.
 It's at least worth checking out your options.

-That said, applying for a jumbo loan--from the time it takes to get approved to the documentation required--is the same as for a conforming loan, says McBride.
+That said, applying for a jumbo loan—from the time it takes to get approved to the documentation required—is similar, but can be more involved than applying for a conforming loan, says McBride.

-For a $1 million apartment, putting down 20 percent is standard; for $1.5 million, it's 25 percent; and for $1.5 million, plan to save 30 percent, says Robbie Gendels, a senior loan officer in the New York City office of National Cooperative Bank.
+For a $1 million apartment, putting down 20 percent is standard; for $1.5 million, it's 25 percent; and for $1.5 million, plan to save 30 percent, says Brittney Baldwin, vice president of National Cooperative Bank.

 Also, "most banks will require at least six months of the mortgage payment, interest, taxes and insurance" in your bank account, versus the typical two months' worth for a conforming loan, before they lock in a rate, she adds.